dougeby/IntuneDocs/intune/device-remote-lock.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The **Remote lock** device locks the device.
-To unlock it, the device owner enters their passcode.
+The **Remote lock** device action locks the device.
+To unlock the device, the device owner enters their passcode.
 You can remotely lock devices that have a PIN or password set.
-Devices that don't have a PIN or passcode can't be remotely locked.
+Devices that don't have a PIN or password can't be remotely locked.

 ## Supported platforms

-Remote lock is supported for the following platforms:
+**Remote lock** is supported for the following platforms:

 - Android
 - iOS